Northeast Conference Men's Basketball Player of the Year

 The Northeast Conference Men's Basketball Player of the Year is an annual award given to the Northeast Conference's (NEC) most outstanding player.
 The award was first given following the 1982–83 season, when the league was known as the ECAC Metro Conference.
 (Note: The Northeast Conference was founded in 1981 as the ECAC Metro Conference, but member schools changed the name beginning with the 1989–90 school year.)

 The most well-recognized NEC Player of the Year is Marist's Rik Smits, who won the award in both 1987 and 1988.
 Smits went on to have a successful National Basketball Association (NBA) career for 12 seasons (1988–2000), all with the Indiana Pacers.
 In 1998, Smits was named an Eastern Conference All-Star.
 In 2021–22, Alex Morales of Wagner became just the fourth NEC player to be named player of the year for two consecutive seasons, and the first since Charles Jones of Long Island University in 1997 and 1998.

 LIU has the most winners with eight, all of whom represented Long Island University's Brooklyn campus before the school merged the athletic programs of its Brooklyn and Post campuses in July 2019.
-Robert Morris, which left the NEC for the Horizon League in 2020, is tied for second with current member Central Connecticut with six.
+Central Connecticut is second with seven.
 All charter members of the Northeast Conference that are still members have had at least one winner.